bbosnjak2/dqcsoftware-localization-apollo-server/README.md

 This package provides the `translationManager` to support Apollo Server and `type-graphql` (in conjunction with `typedi`).

+## NOTE

+Because this package assumes the translation files are located in the `src/localization/generated` folder.

+It also assumes the following entry exists in the `tsconfig.json` file:

+    "baseUrl": "./src",

+If the `baseUrl` is incorrect, errors will occur indicating the `translationManager.js` module cannot locate the `localization/generated/AvailableTranslations` module.

 ## Wire Up

 ### Dependency Injection